 Tip #4- Be the keeper of all of the winnings!

-If your kids are old enough to navigate the game playing on their own, then you can park yourself in a booth with your laptop and try to get some work done while the kids have their fun (of course, not all Chuck E. Cheese’s have free WiFi….
+If your kids are old enough to navigate the game playing on their own, then you can park yourself in a booth with your laptop and try to get some work done while the kids have their fun (of course, not all Chuck E. Cheese's have free WiFi….
 I had to hop onto Buffalo Wild Wings network as they were located next door!)
 But be warned…. as your kids cash in their tickets for the little slips of paper that displays their accumulated winnings, have the kids bring those slips back to you and you can be the banker and write their names on them.
-This will prevent the problem we have at least once a trip where one of my children feeds all of their tickets in, and then promptly puts the little piece of paper down somewhere and loses it (undoubtedly making one happy finder out of some other little person later!)
+This will prevent the problem we have at least once a trip where one of my children feeds all of their tickets in, and then promptly puts the little piece of paper down somewhere and loses it (undoubtedly making one happy finder out of some other little person!)

 Tip #5- Stay away from the prize desk!

-I’ve learned this lesson over the years… if they are old enough to play the games, they are old enough to pick their now junk, um- I mean prizes.
+I've learned this lesson over the years… if they are old enough to play the games, they are old enough to pick their own junk, um- I mean prizes.
 They do not need Mom to micro-manage this process!
 They actually do a much better job of working together, and pooling their tickets, when I am not hovering over them begging them to hurry up and make a decision already!